kwikius/quantracker/doc_src/firmware_upload.rst

 There are 2 methods of uploading the Tracker and OSD firmwares

-*  `Using the serial port`_  is the the recommended  method for the OSD.
+*  `Using the serial port`_  is the the recommended  method for the OSD, though the OSD board also breaks out the SW-DP Jtag debug pins, and can be programmed/debugged via the SW-DP port, `Using ST-Link`_ , if required

 *  `Using ST-Link`_ is the recommended for the Tracker since it incorporates a ST-Link programmer.